What is the difference between Interior Design and Home Staging?

 This means that an Interior Designer should have knowledge, for example about removing walls to open up spaces or adding false walls or ceilings to create design features.

-An Interior Decorator, on the other hand, is skilled with Interior Decor - mainly cosmetic finishes such as the wall coverings, floorings, window treatments, furniture, soft furnishings, colour schemes,
+, on the other hand, is skilled with Interior Decor - mainly cosmetic finishes such as the wall coverings, floorings, window treatments, furniture, soft furnishings, colour schemes,

 design themes and final design features.